Malcolm-G/charity-app/README.md

 ## DESCRIPTION

 Welcome to our charity app!
-This app is designed to make it easy for users to donate a variety of charitable causes.
+This app is designed to make it easy for users to donate to a variety of charitable causes.

 ## Technologies used